cmptrx/rfcs/0023-bilateral-transfer-protocol/0023-bilateral-transfer-protocol.md

 `'auth_token'` entry, and there MAY be a UTF-8 `'auth_username'` entry.
 The further secondary protocol data entries of this `Message` request MAY also be used to send additional information to the server.
-In situations where no authentication is needed, the `'auth_token'` and `'auth_username'` data can be set to the empty string, but they cannot be omitted.
+In situations where no authentication is needed, the `'auth_token'` data can be set to the empty string, but it cannot be omitted.
 In situations where the `'auth_token'` acts as a bearer token, and the value of `'auth_username'` can be derived from the value of `'auth_token'` deterministically, the `'auth_username'` entry can be omitted.